Rady School of Management – UC San Diego - Master of Finance

 UC San Diego Master of Finance Program Structure

-The UC San Diego Master of Finance degree at Rady School of Management is a one-year full-time program.
-The program is composed of a pre-term orientation that includes a series of ‘boot camps,’ and four semesters – the last of which includes a 4-unit capstone course.
+The UC San Diego Master of Finance degree at Rady School of Management is a full-time program.
+Students can opt to complete their degree in one year, or to finish in 15 months, which includes a summer internship.
+The program is composed of a pre-term orientation that includes a series of ‘boot camps,’ and four semesters—the last of which includes a four-unit capstone course.
 The program emphasizes quantitative models and method and is usually completed within 12 to 15 months.

 The UC San Diego Master of Finance program is a 52-unit degree program.
-The curriculum consists of four core courses, eight 4-unit elective courses and a 4-unit capstone.
+The curriculum consists of four core courses, eight four-unit elective courses and a four-unit capstone.
 There is also a mandatory Pre-Term Orientation approximately two weeks before Fall quarter.

 The Rady School Career Connections staff provides students with a network of support as they pursue their post-graduation career goals.

 Rady Graduate Career Connections actively works with Rady students to provide assistance during the application process for internships or full-time employment, and prepare them for career success through guidance and mentoring.